Things that caught my eye over the weekend:

 Extending import capability.
 Should imports integrate with the Swift Package Manager and web-based repos?
 I think they should!
 Could they include pick-and-choose members using whitelists and blacklists for inclusion and exclusion?
 It’s intriguing but I’m not entirely sold on this.
 Robert Widmann got the conversation rolling on more nuanced import statements.

 Growing from other languages.
 Other language features continue to pop-up on-list, especially from Rust, Haskell, Scala, Ruby, and the like.
 It will be interesting to see which make it into the standard library and whether there might be separate Rust-like and Ruby-like imports instead of a mega-standard-lib.
-Kevin Ballard has a new proposal for a few useful standard calls.
+Lily Ballard has a new proposal for a few useful standard calls.

 Naming Overloads.
 How do you use selectors in an overloaded language, especially when working with currying-like concepts and other Swift-y features?
 Doug Gregor has a proposal.